Best Microwave Oven in India — Chef's Guide

 Chef's Rating: 4.5/5 — Best all-round brand for Indian home kitchens.

 Samsung microwave ovens are known for sleek design and good feature sets at competitive prices.
 Their Slim Fry technology — which uses a thin layer of oil to crisp food — is genuinely interesting for Indian cooking applications like making crispy pakoras or reheating samosas without sogginess.
-The Samsung MC28M6075CS 28L convection model is a strong performer.

 My one observation with Samsung microwave ovens is that the touch panels, while beautiful, can feel less responsive in a busy Indian kitchen setting compared to LG's more tactile dial controls.
 The Samsung microwave oven price range for convection models sits between ₹10,000–₹20,000 in India, making them competitive with LG.